-Goals: Deliver congregate and home-delivered meals through five meal sites and cover the full county, be in compliance with OAA Nutrition standards for older adults, and provide dietician-approved nutrition education.
+Goals: Deliver congregate and home-delivered meals through four meal sites and cover the full county, be in compliance with OAA Nutrition standards for older adults, and provide dietician-approved nutrition education.

 Accomplishments: CAT is continually working toward serving as many seniors as possible, including those in very rural and hard to reach areas.
 Currently there are four senior centers providing congregate and home delivered meals.
-The senior center in Clatskanie has completed a full remodel of their facility to make it more accessible and enticing to older adults in their community.
-Vernonia senior center completed their building project and opened in the fall of 2020.
+Cycle menus were updated this past year with emphasis on providing diabetic meals and including some vegetarian options.
 Nutrition education was provided to homebound consumers on their initial assessment or reassessment at least annually by their care coordinator.
-Nutrition education was presented quarterly for our congregate meal participants until March of 2020 when COVID-19 pandemic closed the congregate meal sites.
+Nutrition education was presented quarterly for our congregate meal participants.
+All four centers have reopend (since COVID closed the centers) and all are providing meals in a congregate setting.

 Health Promotion

-Goals: The goal was to provide two new Self-Management classes and offer existing self-management classes at least three times each year.
+Goals: The goal was to offer self-management classes at least three times each year.

-Accomplishments: Prior to COVID-19 we were able to offer DSMP and CPSMP in our communities at least three times each year.
-We added DPP as a new program in Columbia County in March of 2019.
-We were not as successful in adding a Tomando Control de su Salud.
-However we did try

-to outreach to the Hispanic community with class offerings.
-We were unable to recruit at least two leaders from this community as co-leaders of the class.
+Accomplishments: CAT has offered at least three self-management classes each year, however we have only had enough participants and interest to conduct one class.
+CAT continues to connect people to online classes for Caregiver Education and Diabetes Prevention Program.
+The goals remain the same but

 Family Caregivers